svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 ![Pharo in action, running the code in the next section](pharo-in-action.png)

 Pharo is an incredible sophisticated and deep environment and toolset.
 The [Pharo by Example](http://pharobyexample.org) book is probably the best way to get started if all this is totally new to you.
 In what follows we assume you at least read the first chapter, 'A Quick Tour of Pharo'.
+A really short overview is the 2 page [Pharo flyer/cheatsheet](http://files.pharo.org/media/flyer-cheat-sheet.pdf).

 ## Running an HTTP server